T4t4KAU/orchestra/README.md

 dataset/{benchmark-name}/results/
 ```

+## Credits
-**Credits:** we adopt the [AgentScope](https://github.com/modelscope/agentscope) project to implement our multi-agent TQA framework and use the [ReAcTable](https://github.com/yunjiazhang/ReAcTable) framework to instantiate the ReAct paradigm for LLM agents.
+We adopt the [AgentScope](https://github.com/modelscope/agentscope) project to implement our multi-agent TQA framework and use the [ReAcTable](https://github.com/yunjiazhang/ReAcTable) framework to instantiate the ReAct paradigm for LLM agents.